Newport, Wales: Education

 The University of South Wales campus is on the west bank of the river Usk in Newport city centre.
 The university can trace its roots to the founding of the Newport Mechanics Institute in 1841.
 Newport School of Art, Media and Design was one of the first Art Schools to be awarded degree status in 1973 and enjoyed a high reputation in painting, Fine Art, and sculpture throughout the 1960s and 1970s.
 It is still highly regarded however, especially in documentary photography.
 The Fine Art course closed in 2013, its final degree show entitled 'depARTure'.

 Newport also has the further-education Coleg Gwent City of Newport Campus, informally known as Nash College, in Lliswerry.
 Brynglas House is currently an Adult Education Centre.

-Newport has eight English-medium state comprehensive schools (Bassaleg School, Newport High School, St Joseph's Roman Catholic High School, Caerleon Comprehensive School, John Frost School, Lliswerry High School, Llanwern High School and Saint Julian's School) and one independent comprehensive school (Rougemont School).
-All schools are governed by Newport Local Education Authority.
+Newport has eight English-medium state secondary comprehensive schools: Bassaleg School, Newport High School, St Joseph's Roman Catholic High School, Caerleon Comprehensive School, John Frost School, Lliswerry High School, Llanwern High School and St Julians High School.
+The Welsh-medium secondary school is Ysgol Gyfun Gwent Is Coed in Duffryn.